 As soon as you recognize a problem, try to solve it.
-Whenever customers call or otherwise contact you, they expect you to be respectful and show general courtesy.
+Whenever customers contact you, they expect you to be respectful and show general courtesy.

-If they provide you with certain information, you must never forget to say thank you.
+If they provide you with certain information, you must never forget to thank them.

-To connect with customers in a better way, you can start the call by asking their name and then using it to address them throughout the conversation.
+To connect with customers in a better way, you can start the call by asking for their names and then using it to address them throughout the conversation.

 Creating a customer service culture is hard.

-Although it’s appealing to look at companies that have great customer cultures and copy what they have been doing, we don’t recommend it.
+Although it’s appealing to look at companies with great customer cultures and copy their way of doing things, we don’t recommend it.

 You have a different business that requires you to handle customers differently.